FCE Speaking

 Candidate A, here are your pictures.
 In these pictures, you can see people commuting.
 I’d like you to compare the two pictures and say why they might have chosen to commute this way.
 (1 minute)

 Candidate A: In both of these pictures, we see people on their way somewhere.
 It could be their job or the place where they study.
 However, there are differences that are easy to see at first glance.
-In the left photo, people have almost no personal space because it’s very crowded, and they have to stand really close to each other.
-In the right picture, on the contrary, most cars are private, and drivers as well as their passengers must be feeling more comfortable.
+In the left photo, people have almost no personal space because it’s very crowded, so they have to stand really close to each other.
+In the right picture, on the contrary, most cars are private, and drivers as well as their passengers must be feeling more comfortable and safe.

-Speaking of the reason for their choice, I assume that not many people actually have the luxury of choosing how to travel.
+Speaking of the reasons for their choice, I assume very few people actually have the luxury of choice when it comes to moving around the city.
 I think the vast majority of train passengers in the first picture would gladly commute by car if they could afford it.
 However, some of them might choose public transportation to save the environment and reduce their carbon footprint.

 Candidate B, how do you usually commute? (~20 seconds).